 Check that drivers exist in 64-bit version

 Last point to check, the drivers of the various components of your computer.
 If you have a recent computer, this should not be a problem.
 If on the contrary your computer starts dating, take a little time to go to the manufacturer’s website.
-Check the graphics card, audio card, network cards (Wi-Fi, Ethernet, Bluetooth) as a priority.
+Check the graphics board, audio board, network boards (Wi-Fi, Ethernet, Bluetooth) as a priority.
 This is also true for peripherals: printers, scanners … You should not have too much trouble with equipment from major brands under 3 years.

 Make a full backup